wotakumoe/wotaku/Websites.md

 #### Uploader
 - [**9anime**](https://9anime.gs/home)
-    - Huge library with Watch Together feature.
+    - Huge library with Watch Together feature
-    - Lesser compression compared to other sites that use 3rd party hosts.
+    - Lesser compression compared to other sites that use 3rd party hosts
 - [**Marin**](https://marin.moe/)
-    - Re-encodes files of other encoder groups while keeping the quality consistent.
+    - Re-encodes files of other encoder groups while keeping the quality consistent
-    - Uploads encoded **Blu-ray** versions if available.
+    - Uploads encoded **Blu-ray** versions if available
-    - Clutter-free design and no watermark.
+    - Clutter-free design and no watermark
-    - Marin has a good amount of missing titles, especially movies.
+    - Marin has a good amount of missing titles, especially movies
 - [**Zoro**](https://zoro.to/home)
-    - Huge library with Watch Together feature.
+    - Huge library with Watch Together feature
-    - Re-encodes shows for smaller size with minimal loss in video quality.
+    - Re-encodes shows for smaller size with minimal loss in video quality
-    - Softsubs may create issues in different scenarios, but can be beneficial for multi-language support.
+    - Softsubs may create issues in different scenarios, but can be beneficial for multi-language support
 - [**AllAnime**](https://allanime.to/anime)
-    - Scrapers **Bilibili** (`AK` player) which has 1080p with better bitrate (some of them have 4K) but Bilibili doesn't have many [licenced shows](https://www.bilibili.tv/en/category?season_type=1%2C4).
+    - Scrapers **Bilibili** (`AK` player) which has 1080p with better bitrate (some of them have 4K) but Bilibili doesn't have many [licenced shows](https://www.bilibili.tv/en/category?season_type=1%2C4)
-    - Library isn't as big as 9anime or Zoro.
+    - Library isn't as big as 9anime or Zoro
-    - Quality of other sources are average.
+    - Quality of other sources are average
 - [**Animepahe**](https://animepahe.com/)
-    - Uploads mini encoded files, useful if you want smaller files or have low bandwidth.
+    - Uploads mini encoded files, useful if you want smaller files or have low bandwidth
-    - Uploads **Blu-ray** and **DVD** versions if available.
+    - Uploads **Blu-ray** and **DVD** versions if available
 - [**Animedao**](https://animedao.to/)
-    - The `Vid` & `Vid2` players provides high-quality videos, but they expire after a few days.
+    - The `Vid` & `Vid2` players provides high-quality videos, but they expire after a few days
-    - The quality of the other players is average.
+    - The quality of the other players is average

 #### Scraper
 - [KickAssAnime](https://kickassanime.am/) [!badge variant="ghost" size="xs" text="crunchy"]